A truly wonderful, uplifting, refreshing lemon aroma for men or women.

 Please take a look at our Lemon Myrtle essential oil video.

-Uplifting lemon aroma, a wonderful, yet smooth, rich lemon smell.
+Uplifting lemon aroma; a wonderful yet smooth and rich lemon smell.
 Pleasant for men, women and children.

 Directions and More Uses